petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs-solution/reactjs-app/README.md

-This is an tutorial for Rebuild Tesla's Battery Range Calculator with React.
+This is an tutorial for Rebuild Tesla's Battery Range Calculator with React!!!

 # Workshop ReactJS